-Michigan Medicaid approved doula policy
+Michigan Medicaid enacts coverage of doula services

 This move comes after the Michigan Legislature did not advance House Bill 5784 (2022) or Senate Bill 965 (2020), which were introduced by Representative Mary Whitford (R – Grand Rapids) and State Senator Erika Geiss (D – Romulus), respectively.
 HB 5784, through budget appropriations, aimed to create a doula care services pilot program, while SB 965 would have allowed Medicaid recipients to receive doula services.